thedutas80/INFRAFIX-FE/README.md

 # vite React TypeScript tailwindcss starter

-Template for vite, React + tailwindcss + TypeScript projects with some tools preconfigured.
+Template for vite, React + tailwindcss + TypeScript projects with some tools preconfigured..

 ## About